 The biggest cause of dog licking is stress.
 Dog stress can be caused by a rather long list of things, so it’s imperative that you figure out what’s bothering your pup before you attempt to break the licking behavior.

-- Boredom: Sometimes when a dog is bored, they can get stressed out.
+- Boredom: Sometimes when a dog is bored, it can get stressed out.
 This is especially true if the boredom lasts a long period of time.
 It’s also very common in dogs who are left alone for hours each day with no companions and not many suitable toys.
+I normally let my dog watch Dog TV if I knew it will be alone for quite a while when I am working from home

 - Fear: Fear can take the shape of an object, a person, a room, or even a noise.
 Sometimes dogs are afraid of the strangest things, such as the squeak of your refrigerator door or the ticking of a new clock.